Sadly, the transporters of "Star Trek" and the telepods of "The Fly" are not only a far-future possibility, but also perhaps a physical impossibility.

 As with all technologies, scientists will surely continue to improve upon the underlying concepts of teleportation.
 One day, such a harsh vision of life, death and teleportation may well seem barbaric and uninformed.
 Our ancestors may feel their bodies fade and dematerialize on one world, even as their eyes open on a planet untold light-years away.

-Explore the links on the next page to learn even more about quantum physics and teleportation.
+Explore the links below to learn even more about quantum physics and teleportation.